Prenuptial Agreements Attorney in Fort Worth, Texas

-- Each party should have their own attorney.
+Each party should have its own attorney.
 While it is not essential, it is good practice.
 A court is probably more likely to set aside an agreement where one party did not have an attorney.
 (One attorney cannot represent both parties, either.)

 If the parties use a Collaborative Law approach to preparing a prenuptial agreement, the stresses of the procedure can be minimized, an enforceable agreement can be reached and both parties will be able to support the agreement because of how the process operates.